Skip to content ↓

 • In Year 3, we use OS maps to locate and identify human and physical features of the local area.
 Children are encouraged to use their own knowledge and observational knowledge to identify areas from the OS map and to understand the difference between human and physical geography.

-• In Year 5, locational knowledge is used to address the issue of fairtrade and the availability of imported food in our community - our knowledge of OS maps from year 3 is revisited and consolidated as we identify where we can buy fair trade good in the city.
+• In Year 5, locational knowledge is used to address the issue of fair trade and the availability of imported food in our community - our knowledge of OS maps from year 3 is revisited and consolidated as we identify where we can buy fair trade goods in the city.

-• In Year 6, we adapt to further consolidate our knowledge of the local geography and extend our understanding by undertaking a neighbourhood environmental investigation, addressing issue around migration in our local community and finally an inquiry of the pupil’s choice to be undertaken within the locality.
+• In Year 6, we adapted to further consolidate our knowledge of the local geography and extend our understanding by undertaking a neighbourhood environmental investigation, addressing issues around migration in our local community and finally, an enquiry into the pupil’s choice to be undertaken within the locality.

 • Alongside these specific variations, high quality teaching will incorporate rich and varied discussions from the children and the staff about their knowledge and experiences to provide further depth to our geographical learning.